Leadership Odysseys

 Tuesday Nov 18, 2025

-Some leaders build empires.
+Leadership shows up when everything changes.Some leaders build empires.
 Others build character.Guy Maine has done both, and rebuilt himself along the way.

-From launching Australia’s prepaid mobile era at Optus and leading Virgin Mobile’s turnaround, to driving Foxtel’s shift from analogue to digital and starting an aviation business, Guy’s path is full of bold moves and honest reflection.Today he brings that same energy to On The Monee, improving dignity for hospitality workers, while mentoring young Australians through the Raise Foundation.
+From launching Australia’s prepaid mobile era at Optus, leading Virgin Mobile’s turnaround, driving Foxtel’s shift from analogue to digital, and starting an aviation business, Guy’s leadership path reflects bold decisions and honest reflection.

-This episode isn’t about titles or exits.
-It’s about what stays when the rest falls away.Resilience.
+This episode is not about titles or exits.It is about what stays when the rest falls away.Resilience.
 Courage.
 Clarity.
 And the discipline to keep showing up.

 Key highlights